 Because of this, we’ve developed a plan to serve the members of the Raleigh Church of Christ and their immediate, local family members in the event of a disaster or weather event of significance that may cause personal injury or property damage.
 The plan concentrates on communication with our membership before and immediately after a situation of concern occurs.
 Using what resources that our membership possesses we will attempt to meet the needs of our membership during emergencies and natural disasters.

 This page describes the congregation’s Disaster Action Plan.
 It tells how the calling tree will work to check on members during a disaster, and provides links to help you prepare your home for emergencies.

 Justin Collier and Mac Safley will be responsible for coordinating and leading the overall plan and will work to keep the plan up-to-date.
 Our congregation has members that live over a multi-county area in and around Raleigh.
 Geographical zones within the general area where our membership lives have been defined.
 Volunteer Zone Captains have been defined for each of the zones.
 After, and in some situations before, a disaster, the Zone Captains will attempt to make contact with each of the members of their zone using the zone’s calling tree with the assistance of branch contacts – members in given zones.
 If the telephones are not working then physical contact will need to be made to assess needs.
 The Zone Captains will relay information to Justin and Mac for coordination between the zones.

 Using the latest information in our congregational directory and the defined geographical zones, calling trees have been developed for each zone.
-Note the following responsibilities:
+Every member can see their zone in their entry in the online directory.
+If you need access to the online directory, ask Dennis Larson.